thecloudgarage/anh-excalidraw-okta/tanzu-app-services.md

 ```
 cf add-network-policy unique-string-excalidraw-frontend unique-string-excalidraw-backend --protocol tcp --port 80
 ```

 * Access the application on the NGINX app URL on <https://unique-string-excalidraw-frontend.cfapps-domain>
+* You will be redirected to OKTA for sign-in.
+Upon successful authentication, you will be able to access your self-hosted excalidraw app